saeed-sufi/GA/README.md

 * Improving your load time by 0.1s can boost conversion rates by 8%.

+* Don't deploy gtag.js as a custom tag through the Google Tag Manager interface.
+Instead, use Google Tag Manager's native tag templates for Google Ads, Analytics, and Floodlight.

 ### From [keen.io blog post about how to think about event data](https://keen.io/blog/analytics-for-hackers-how-to-think-about-event-data/)